qlik-oss/core-website/docs/tutorials/core.md

 The Frontira stack is specified in the [docker-compose.yml](https://github.com/qlik-ea/core/blob/master/docker-swarm/docker-compose.yml) file.
-The stack consists of one QIX engine, one Mira discovery service, and one License Service.
+The stack consists of one QIX Engine, one Mira discovery service, and one License Service.

 #### Placement constraints

 The Mira service is placed on the swarm manager node so that it can communicate with the manager Docker Engine.
 This is why `/var/run/docker.sock` is mounted into the service.

 #### Ports